-Others said they were caught by surprise with unexpected fees and often have been unable to reach loan officials to help them reschedule payments to avoid default.
+Others said they were caught by surprise with un-

+been unable to reach loan officials to help them reschedule payments to avoid default.

 Chopra said borrowers also complained about how their payments were handled.
 He said some with more than one loan reported that extra payments they meant to apply to high-interest loans were mistakenly applied to loans with lower rates.